 For international flights to Norfolk Island, check-in opens 2 hours prior to departure and closes 45 minutes prior to departure.
+Check-in for international flights to Norfolk Island is located on the ground floor of Auckland Airport's International Terminal.
 This information should be on your ticket.

 Check in Locations: